SevgiAkten/pycellga/README.md

 Developed by Sevgi Akten Karakaya and Mehmet Hakan Satman.
 Inspired by traditional genetic algorithms and cellular automata principles with machine coded operators.
 For more information, please visit the project repository.

+## Citation
+Please cite our work using the citation info

+Karakaya, Sevgi Akten, and Mehmet Hakan Satman.
+"An Improved Cellular Genetic Algorithm with Machine-Coded Operators for Real-Valued Optimisation Problems."
+Journal of Engineering Research and Applied Science 13.1 (2024): 2500-2514.